|Image by Sophia Nicholas from Pixabay|

 As we watch this movie, it's up to us as viewers to judge the motives of each person and find the truth in this convoluted story.
 By the end, I found there were no clear answers, which doesn't make for a bad movie, but it presents questions which many will find unsettling.

-Despite the unclear point, Luce undoubtedly reveals difficult truths about our society the pressure we put upon young people, especially young people of color who are academically superior.
+Despite the unclear point, Luce undoubtedly reveals difficult truths about our society the pressure we put upon young people, especially young people of color who succeed academically.